solvialab/infragate-landing/docs/readme.md

 An OCI Marketplace listing with one-click "Launch Stack" deployment is planned for a future release.
 In the meantime, the Helm-based deployment paths above provide the same functionality with full flexibility.

-See [GUIDE.md](./GUIDE.md) for the full step-by-step deployment guide for all three paths.
+See [GUIDE.md](./GUIDE.md) for the full step-by-step deployment guide.

 ---